 Lorraine Johnson graduated with her PhD in Employment Research in July 2020.
-Details of her thesis, ‘The Influence of Intermediary Systems on Public Sector Transitions During a Period of Austerity can be viewed on the Warwick Research Archive Portal when available.
+Her thesis, ‘The Influence of Intermediary Systems on Public Sector Transitions During a Period of Austerity can be viewed on the Warwick Research Archive Portal.

 PAST EMPLOYMENT HISTORY